aosp-mirror/platform_system_core/init/README.md

 `critical`
 > This is a device-critical service.
-If it exits more than four times in four minutes, the device will reboot into bootloader.
+If it exits more than four times in four minutes or before boot completes, the device will reboot into bootloader.

 `disabled`
 > This service will not automatically start with its class.